clicon/clixon/doc/FAQ.md

 Features can be probed by using RFC 7895 Yang module library which provides information on all modules and which features are enabled.

-## Can I run Clixon as docker containers?
+## Can I run Clixon as a container?

 Yes, Clixon has two examples on how to build docker containers.
 A [base](../docker/base) image and a complete [example system](../docker/system).